retronbv/gash/README.md

 ### Running

 ```
-# in the gash folder:
+# in the 'gash' folder:
 npm run start
 ```